 Sometimes the injection just affects the lining of the bladder, and causes symptoms of cystits.
 These infections are usually easy to treat, and sometimes even clear without antibiotic treatment.
 Sometimes, the infections become more severe, causing fever, sweats, and pain in the back, just below the ribs.
 Doctors call this ‘acute pyelonephritis’.
 These infections always require antibiotic treatment, and sometimes require hospital admission.
 They can be as serious as getting a chronic kidney disease treatment.
 A very severe infection may spread to the bloodstream, causing septicaemia (‘blood poisoning’).
 In this case there is high fever, with sweats and uncontrollable shivering attacks (called ‘rigors’).
 If left untreated, septicaemia can be life-threatening, so should be treated urgently.

 What are the causes of urine infection?

 The bugs cause these infections are normally bacteria, and one of the commonest is called E. Coli.
 This is a bug found inside our bowel, and is also on our skin.

-Bugs do not normally grow in the urine, and if infections occur, there is often some often predisposing factor.
+Bugs do not normally grow in the urine, and if infections occur, there is often some predisposing factor.
 Some of these are:-

 - Urine infections are much commoner in women than in men.
 This is because the tube leading out of the bladder (the urethra) is much shorter in women than in men, so that it is easier for bugs to travel upwards into the bladder.
-This can be particular problem after sexual intercourse, especially if the bladder is not emptied soon after intercourse.
+This can be a particular problem after sexual intercourse, especially if the bladder is not emptied soon after intercourse.